 - The tour through the islands

 First of all, where is Lake Titicaca?
-The Lake is located near the quiet but privileged city of Puno.
-The city of Puno is considered the Folk Capital of Peru and America for its colorful and varied folklore.
-It is immensely rich in music, dance, customs, and legends that make this city, without a doubt, the richest and most dazzling place on the entire continent.
-You can be part of the different Puno boat tours to get to know the Uros islands and the other islands around.
+The Lake is located in the east of the quiet but privileged Puno city.
+This one is considered the Folk Capital of Peru and America for its colorful and varied folklore.
+Besides, It is immensely rich in music, dance, customs, and legends that make this city, without a doubt, the richest and most dazzling place on the entire continent.
+You can be part of the different Puno boat tours to get to know the Uros islands and others around close.
 Lake Titicaca also spans the neighboring country of Bolivia in the Sierra Andina.
-The Bolivian part occupies 40% of the lake while the Peruvian part occupies 60%.
+The Bolivian part occupies 40% of the Lake while the Peruvian part occupies 60%.

 HISTORY OF THE UROS